“Take a job that you love. You will jump out of bed in the morning”

 At Noon, we believe there are many many women at the stage in their life where they’re ready and capable of finding a new path, but don’t know how to start.
 We aim to help you begin that quest, by examining your gifts (yes, everyone has gifts, though not many of us are Superwomen, thank goodness).
 Maybe it will mean helping you reskill, network and understand what stimulates and energises you.

 We also will provide practical help, in writing CVs, sharing interview techniques, providing tips for LinkedIn profiles, securing references and maybe including some advice around how such a move may affect your income, family time and other responsibilities.

 And you won’t be alone.
 There will be the Noon community travelling alongside you, sharing their experiences and demonstrating this universal desire to live the best life we can.

 Want to make a change with your career?

-Frances Illingworth is one of our Noon Career experts.
-If you would like to take part in her ‘Making the best use of your talents, career reboot or pivot’ online group, please email us at email@example.com.
+If you would like to take part in Frances’ ‘Making the best use of your talents, career reboot or pivot’ online group, please email us at firstname.lastname@example.org.

 I lost the job I’d had for 23 years.
 My world fell apart but now I am glad

 Losing her job left Noon editor Eleanor Mills at sea.
 But then she discovered something new